neohiro/BlackGlass/README.md

 Standard Libraries: tkinter, socket, threading, xmlrpc, ssl.

 # 🚀 Getting Started
-Download the .exe file in Releases or clone the repository or download BlackGlass.py.
+Download and run the .exe file in Releases or clone the repository or download BlackGlass.py.
 ###
 ###
 Run the script: